August can be an excellent time to visit Phuket, Thailand’s largest island located in the Andaman Sea.

 Being prepared for the likelihood of frequent rain showers and occasional thunderstorms, you will want to think about adding these items to your packing list for August travel to Phuket:

-Remember that during the rainy season, the humidity level can be high, and temperatures can still be warm.
-Choose lightweight and breathable clothing that can keep you cool and comfortable in the heat and humidity.
+Remember that during the rainy season, humidity can be high, and temperatures can still be warm.
+Choose lightweight and breathable clothing that will keep you cool and comfortable in the heat and humidity.

-We still wouldn’t scrimp on packing your beach vacation essentials too, including sunscreen, sunglasses, hats and sun protective swimwear.
+We still recommend packing your beach vacation essentials, including sunscreen, sunglasses, hats, and sun-protective swimwear.
 Although the UV index is lower in the rainy season, you can still burn after exposure to the sun’s rays in August.

 If you will be visiting temples or other religious sites in Phuket, it is essential to dress modestly and cover your shoulders and knees in these places – we talk more about dress code here.